lpmi-13/tcpdump-mystery/README.md

 11
 ```

-So the third container we have is our suspect!
+So the third container in the `docker ps -a` list is our suspect!

 ### Arresting the suspect

-Now that we've found our container (turns out it was http-sender3 in this case), lets stop it with:
+Now that we've found our container (turns out it was http-sender4 in this case, **don't just assume the containers are in name order**), lets stop it with:

-`docker stop http-sender3`
+`docker stop http-sender4`

 And like magic, our web server is nice and responsive again!
 Great job!